1908901/elliepang/_posts/2023-01-04-hacks-tables-submissions.md

 |Procedural Abstraction| 1 | 1 | I agree with collegeboard because I thought their response met all the guidelines and was very easy to understand.|
 |Algorithm Implementation with specific variables | 1 | 1 | I gave the student the same score as collegeboard.
 After reviewing the rubric, I thought that this student met the guidelines with no issues.|
 |Testing| 1 | 1 | I agree with collegeboard because I thought their response met all the guidelines and was very easy to understand.|

+Overall, I think that my scoring and collegeboard's were pretty much the same.
+When I create my own create task I think it will be very important to not only meet every criterion but also to have a little more than what is required.
+This way, if collegeboard thinks that one of the lists (example) I have doesn't manage complexity, I will still have other lists that could fill this gap.
+In addition, I think that I will have to be very specific in my write-up and answer the questions precisely.